rahul-wipro1/entertainment/README.md

-# Entertainment App
+# Entertainment News App
-Entertainment app is an android app that demonstrates the use of MVVM Clean Architecture principle, Retrofit for API communication, and Data Binding for seamless UI updates.
+Entertainment News app is an android app that demonstrates the use of MVVM Clean Architecture principle, Retrofit for API communication, and Data Binding for seamless UI updates.
 ## Features
 1. **Clean Architecture:** The App is structured using clean Arch principles, with a clear seperation of layers: Presentation, Domain and Data.
 This promotes scalability, maintainability and testabililty of the code.
 1. **MVVM Architecture:** The app follows the MVVM (Model-View-ViewModel) architecture, separating concerns between the UI(View), business logic (ViewModel) and data (Model).